|Start||Colliers Wood tube station|

 - The next section leaves the 'official' Wandle Path, as new developments have opened up a shorter route along a newly opened section of river path.

-- Future Route: Once a new development is finished, you will be able to go straight on (now Duntshill Road).
-At the bend, turn left on Flock Mill Place, follow the footpath passing under an overhanging apartment building over the river, and turn right along the riverside path on the other side.
+- Continue straight on to cross the river again (now Duntshill Road).
+At the bend, turn left on Flock Mill Place, and continue straight on (leaving the road) on a footpath passing under an overhanging apartment building over the river.
+After crossing the river, turn right along the riverside path (Riverdale Drive) on the other side.

 - You have new apartment blocks on your left and soon enter King George's Park.